 Bad weather, ice, and loose gravel on roads are also common causes of vehicle accidents.
 When conditions are poor, motorists should reduce their speed and take reasonable care to avoid collisions.
 More than bad weather, though, if the road is not maintained or engineered properly, the local municipality may be liable for accidents.

-FAQs About Atlanta Car Accident Cases
+FAQs About Atlanta Car Accidents

 Here are some common questions about car accident lawsuits:

-What Happens if the Other Driver Does Not Have Insurance?
+What Happens If the Other Driver does Not Have Insurance?

 You might have uninsured motorist protection coverage as part of your policy.
 O.C.G.A. § 33-7-11 says the insurer must have offered uninsured motorist protection coverage when you bought your insurance policy.
 If you rejected this option, then you must have done so in writing.